Protected Places

 Thanks to the Kraemer Family for working with us to make this purchase happen.
 We also thank our friends at Oregon Farm Brokers who helped with this effort.

-The Trust will be offering opportunities to get out and explore this property in the Spring.
+The Trust will be offering opportunities to get out and explore this property year-round.
 You can learn about this essential habitat, as well as the range of plants and animals that thrive here, on our regularly scheduled outings.